queens-py/queens-design/README.md

 For a light accent color use the hex code `#A3CDD6` or `rgba(163, 205, 214)`.

 # Font
-The font in the QUEENS logo is Outfit Regular 400  (https://fonts.google.com/specimen/Outfit).
+The font in the QUEENS logos is Outfit Regular 400  (https://fonts.google.com/specimen/Outfit).

 # Logo Integrity Standards
 - Primary option: The primary option is the horizontal option.
 It contains the crown with the name QUEENS on the right side.